harryosmar/php-bootstrap/doc.md

 }
 ```

-If valid then the request will be continued to the [`HelloWorld`](https://github.com/harryosmar/php-bootstrap/blob/master/src/Controller/HelloWorld.php) controller.
+If valid, then the request will be continued to the [`HelloWorld`](https://github.com/harryosmar/php-bootstrap/blob/master/src/Controller/HelloWorld.php) controller.

 How the [Route]((https://github.com/harryosmar/php-bootstrap/blob/master/src/Routes.php)) code looks like.